Node.js: Package management

 npm is the pre-installed package manager for the Node.js server platform.
 It installs Node.js programs from the npm registry, organizing the installation and management of third-party Node.js programs.
-Packages in the npm registry can range from simple helper libraries such as Lodash to task runners such as Grunt.

-Unified API

-Node.js can be combined with a browser with a site, a database that supports JSON data (such as Postgres, MongoDB, or CouchDB) and JSON for a unified JavaScript development stack.
-With the adaptation of what were essentially server-side development patterns such as MVC, MVP, MVVM, etc., Node.js allows the reuse of the same model and service interface between client side and server side.

 Event loop

-Node.js registers with the operating system so the OS notifies it of connections and issues a callback.
-Within the Node.js runtime, each connection is a small heap allocation.
+Node.js registers with the operating system so the OS notifies it of asynchronous I/O events such as new connections.
+Within the Node.js runtime, events trigger callbacks and each connection is handled as a small heap allocation.
 Traditionally, relatively heavyweight OS processes or threads handled each connection.
-Node.js uses an event loop for scalability, instead of processes or threads.
+Node.js uses an event loop for concurrent I/O, instead of processes or threads.
 In contrast to other event-driven servers, Node.js's event loop does not need to be called explicitly.
 Instead, callbacks are defined, and the server automatically enters the event loop at the end of the callback definition.
 Node.js exits the event loop when there are no further callbacks to be performed.